A Holistic Approach to Reactive Mobile Manipulation: Mobile Manipulator Motion Controller

 \textit{Slack Cost $\lambda_\delta$}: The slack cost determines the size of the slack vector in the output of the optimiser.
-A gain too large limits the slack possible and associated benefits, while a gain too small leads to the possibility that the slack will cancel out the desired velocity, leaving a steady-state error.
-We use the equation $\lambda_\delta = \frac{1}{\lvert\lvert\vec{e}\rvert\rvert}$ to determine the slack gain where $\lvert\lvert\vec{e}\rvert\rvert$ is the Euclidean distance error between the end-effector and the desired end-effector pose.
-Through this setting, the optimiser has freedom to avoid operational limits and maximise manipulability at the beginning of the trajectory while the increasing restriction ensures the end-effector continues to approach the goal.
+A large value limits the slack possible and associated benefits, while a small value leads to the possibility that the slack will cancel out the desired velocity, leaving a large steady-state error.
+We choose $\lambda_\delta = \frac{1}{\| \vec{e} \|}$ where $\| \vec{e}\|$ is the Euclidean distance error between the end-effector and the desired end-effector pose.
+This provides the optimiser the freedom to avoid operational limits and maximise manipulability at the beginning of the trajectory, while the increasing restriction ensures the end-effector continues to approach the goal.

 \textit{Joint Velocity Cost $\lambda_q$}: Robot arms have a finite reach and a limited joint range in which they are highly manipulable, so we choose the joint velocity cost in the QP